monsoonmaelstrom/book2/book2.md

 I sigh.
 “Let’s go inside.”

 “You know something?”
-Alex asks, and I hear the worry edging into panic in his voice.
+Alex asks, and I hear the worry edging into his voice.

 “Inside,” I say again, more firmly.